Tool Call

 Tool call resumption

-If a client has no in-memory state (e.g. after a restart or recovery), it can call GET /session/:id to retrieve the session history and resume from where it left off:
+If a client has no in-memory state (e.g. after a restart or recovery), it can call GET /sessions/:id/history to retrieve the session history and resume from where it left off:

 - Fetch session history via

-GET /session/:id. - Inspect the last assistant message in history — if it has unresolved tool calls (no matching
+GET /sessions/:id/history. - Inspect the last assistant message in history — if it has unresolved tool calls (no matching

-toolmessage in history), the last turn ended withstopReason: "tool_use"and requires client action. - Apply the same client-side resolving logic: identify application-side tools to execute and server-side tools requiring permission.
+toolmessage in history), the last turn ended withstopReason: "tool_use"and requires client action. - Apply the same client-side resolving logic: identify client-side tools to execute and server-side tools requiring permission.

 - Submit results and permissions via